Nikolay Andrushchenko: Death

-Nikolay Andruschenko was on his way to a business meeting March 9, 2017 when a group of unknown people beat him until he lost consciousness.
+Nikolay Andrushchenko was on his way to a business meeting March 9, 2017 when a group of unknown people beat him until he lost consciousness.
 Several hours later he was found near his house with head trauma.
 He was rushed to the Mariinsky Hospital where doctors tried to save his life with brain surgery, but left him in a medically-induced coma.
 Although he started breathing on his own again, he died on April 19, 2017.
-Denis Usov, editor of the Novy Peterburg believed that the attack was linked to Andruschenko's articles about corruption in St. Petersburg.
+Denis Usov, editor of the Novy Peterburg believed that the attack was linked to Andrushchenko's articles about corruption in St. Petersburg.

-The attack was investigated by the 78th police department in the Central District of St. Petersburg, but according to Alevtina Ageyeva, director of Novy Peterburg, "The police are unlikely to put much effort into the investigation, since Andruschenko wrote a lot about the arbitrariness in the police, and he was not liked for his intransigence."
+The attack was investigated by the 78th police department in the Central District of St. Petersburg, but according to Alevtina Ageyeva, director of Novy Peterburg, "The police are unlikely to put much effort into the investigation, since Andrushchenko wrote a lot about the arbitrariness in the police, and he was not liked for his intransigence."
 The attackers are still unknown.

 Context

 Andruschnko is the seventh journalist to die in Putin's second presidency.
-The day after Andruschenko was assaulted another journalist was attacked.
+The day after Andrushchenko was assaulted another journalist was attacked.
 35-year old Yevgeny Khamaganov died on March 17 because of his injuries.
 All the killed journalist wrote about and investigated cases of corruption on a local or national level.

 Impact

-Nikolay Andruschenko invested several cases of corruption after the end of the Soviet Union.
+Nikolay Andrushchenko investigated several cases of corruption after the end of the Soviet Union.
 He was known as a Vladimir Putin critic and for his articles about human rights and police misuse of authority.